facebook/react-native-website/website/versioned_docs/version-0.63/flatlist.md

 ### `refreshControl`

-A RefreshControl component, used to provide pull-to-refresh functionality for the ScrollView.
+A RefreshControl component, used to provide customizeable "Pull to Refresh" functionality for the FlatList.
 Using a RefreshControl allows e.g. styling options, etc. Alternatively, `refreshing` and `onRefresh` props could be used.

 See [RefreshControl](refreshcontrol.md).